c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/README.md

 In their paper, *Liu et al.* reference the work of **Nam and Kim**, where a **neural Seq2Seq model** was employed for **forward reaction prediction**, using the **SMILES representation** of reactants as input to predict the SMILES of the product. **<sup>3</sup>** *Liu et al.* aimed to extend this approach to **retrosynthetic (backward) reaction prediction**.

-## 3.2 Seq2Seq Model
+## 3.2 Sequence-to-Sequence Model

-A seq2seq model is a type ofg neural network architecture desgined **convert sequences from one domain** (e.g. sentences in English) to **sequences in another domain** (e.g. thew same sentences translated to French).
+A Seq2Seq model is a type of neural network architecture desgined **convert sequences from one domain** (e.g. sentences in English) to **sequences in another domain** (e.g. thew same sentences translated to French).

 Seq2seq models are especially useful for tasks where the **input and output are sequences of varying length**, which traditional neural networks struggle to handle.
 As such, they are widely used in the field of **natural langauge processing (NLP)**, such as machine translation, text summarisation and conversational modeling.